ncahill89/wsp/README.md

 In each catchment folder there will be a file called pass.txt that will contain information about whether or not the model passed convergence checks for the various climate variables.

-If using __main_queensland.R__ then output will be saved in a folder called queensland.
+If using __main_queensland.R__ then all output will be saved in a folder called queensland that will again contain subfolders for the various indices.
 The format is the same as described above.